mondora/handbook/README.md

 ### Our offices

 Our head office is located in Milan, Via Umberto Visconti di Modrone 33.
 However, this is only for legal purposes and no one works here.
-Our main working office is in Cosio Valtellino, Via Nazionale 11.
-Here we have two open space areas with large desks, a separate meeting room and a fully equipped kitchen.
+Our main working office is in Berbenno di Valtellina, Via Europa 1250.
+Here we have one open space area with large desks, a separate meeting room and a fully equipped kitchen.

 We have a free seating policy, so every day when you arrive you can decide where to sit and work.
 There are “normal” desks, high desks, chairs, stools, gym balls and a couch to choose from.
 Take your pick!
 If you have a group call or a meeting, please use the meeting room so as not to disturb colleagues working on different projects from yours.